 In 1906, said the Fairmont Times, suffering from a "complication of diseases," including cystitis, Presley was admitted to the Fairmont City Hospital.
 He died there at age 74 on Aug.
 3, 1906.
 "He had been at the hospital for about a month past, and was suffering from a complication of diseases," said the Times.
 His remains, prepared at the F.L.
 Jenkins Morgue in the first ward of Fairmont, were returned to Rivesville for burial at the Musgrave Cemetery one mile from town.

 Another obituary in the Fairmont West Virginian said that Presley had been one of Rivesville's "oldest inhabitants of this immediate section" and that he was survived by a "half-brother" Monroe Martin.
-The article added that Presley:
+The article said that Presley left behind "other relatives who live abroad and as no definite information can be gotten concerning them the writer will not endeavor to further explain."
+It added that Presley:

 ...was a distinguished character and was known to be for many years previous to his appearance in this section of county.
 He was a man who represented activity in every respect nothing sluggish or stupid pertained to his makeup whatever. he was a man in a manner destitute of education as far as books was concerned as all are aware who have transacted business with him but his natural business talent was so visible that it covered the educational part up to such an extent that he was bound to be christened a business man.
 He acted in the capacity of constable in Pawpaw district, Marion county, West Virginia, for more than a score of years being one of the best officially known men in the county as a warrant in his hands was almost sufficient evidence that the party wanted would be brought to justice or safely landed behind bars and an account in his hands was the same as collected if there was anything to work on.
 As a neighbor he was too charitable for his means or the surrounding circumstances to which he was dependent for a living and to lay up in a sinking fund for old age and infirmities.
 He was a soldier during the rebellion and was a Southern sympathizer and fought accordingly and after the war was over came to this section, lived next door neighbor to soldiers of opposite sympathy and warfare but in peace in harmony with malice toward none and charity for all.
 The deceased was a firm believer in the reality of religion and within the last year had expressed the same publicly at a meeting conducted at this place by Rev. clark who rendered religious services at the burial of our departed friend and neighbor.... the life and death of every man should be an example for the betterment of humanity....

-Presley has an entry in the 1994 book 26th Virginia Cavalry, authored by Richard L. Armstrong.
+Presley was named in an entry in the 1994 book 26th Virginia Cavalry, authored by Richard L. Armstrong (Howard Publishing, Virginia Regimental Histories).

 ~ Stepson Elias Zinn Martin ~